cx-language/cx/docs/spec.md

 > _unwrap-expression_ → _operand_ `!`<br>

-The _unwrap expression_ takes an expression of a pointer type as its operand and converts the pointer to a reference.
-If the pointer is null, a runtime error will be triggered by default.
-In unchecked mode the compiler may assume that the pointer expression is never null.
+The _unwrap expression_ takes an operand of an optional type, and returns the value wrapped by the optional.
+If the operand is null, a runtime error will be triggered, except in unchecked mode, where the compiler may assume that the operand is never null.

 ### Binary expression